GeoNode/geonode-project/README.md

 ## Create a custom project

 **NOTE**: *You can call your geonode project whatever you like **except 'geonode'**.
 Follow the naming conventions for python packages (generally lower case with underscores (``_``).
 In the examples below, replace ``{{ project_name }}`` with whatever you would like to name your project.*
-### Set Environment Variables
-Create a .env file using the available .env_sample

-Assign values to the following variables in the .env:
-- OAUTH2_CLIENT_ID
-- OAUTH2_CLIENT_SECRET
-- SECRET_KEY (a random one will be generated at project creation)
-- DEFAULT_FROM_EMAIL
 ### Using a Python virtual environment

 **NOTE**: *Skip this part if you want to run the project using Docker instead*